zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 21. The **optimal error** is called Bayesion error.
 It turns out THAT if the optimal error is 15%, then the second example above works pretty well.

 22. How to analyze bias and variance when no classifier can do very well?
-When only having a very blurry image, maybe Bayes error becomes higher and there are
+When only having a very blurry image, maybe Bayes error becomes higher and there are some details of how this analysis will change.

-23. Normally, by looking at the training set error, at least you have some idea about how well you are fitting the training data, while turn to the dev set to get a sense of the variance problem.
+23. Normally, by looking at the training set error, at least you have some idea about how well you are fitting the training data, which tells you of the bias problem; while when turning to the dev set, you can get a sense of the variance problem.

-24. A basic recipe for machine learning: most systematically improve you algorithm's performance according to variance and bias
+24. A basic recipe for machine learning: most systematically improve you algorithm's performance according to variance and bias.
 	* High bias?(training set performance)->the basic problem
 		- Bigger network(at least doing well on the training set)
 		- Train longer
 		- More advanced optimization algorithms
 		- (NN architecture search)
 	* High variance? (dev set performance)
 		- More data
 		- Regulization
 		- (NN architecture search)

-25. Note: depending on whether you have high bias or high variance, the set of things you shoud try coculd be quite different:
+25. Note: depending on whether you have high bias or high variance, the set of things you shoud try could be quite different:
-* Training set is usually used to diagnose if you have a bias or variance problem
+	* Training set and dev set are usually used to diagnose if you have a bias or variance problem
-	- More data won't help high bias problem
+		- ***More data won't help high bias problem***
 	*  Back in the pre-deep learning era, we did not have as many tools to improve bias and variance at the same time.
 But now:
-	- As long as you can keep training a bigger network, it almost always just reduce the bias without necessarily hurting the variance as long as you regularize properly
+		- As long as you can keep training a bigger network, it almost always just reduce the bias without necessarily hurting the variance as long as you regularize properly.
-	- Having more data will reduce the variance without hurting the bias much
+		- Having more data will reduce the variance without hurting the bias much.

-26. With the ability to **pick a network** or **get more data**, we now have tools to just drive down just bias or just variance, this is ***one of the big reasons why deep learning has been so useful for supervised learning***
+26. With the ability to **pick a network** or **get more data**, we now have tools to just drive down just bias or just variance, this is ***one of the big reasons why deep learning has been so useful for supervised learning***.

 27. The main cost of training a neural network is just the computation time.

-28. Regularization is a useful technique to reduce variance, and there is just little bit bias-variance tradeoff when using regularization
+28. Regularization is a useful technique to reduce variance, and there is just little bit bias-variance tradeoff when using regularization.

 29. To address **high variance** problem:
 - Get more training data